Structural engineering slab foundation reports for home sellers

 1. Regardless of the reason for the repair, if it has been underpinned in the past, you need to disclose that on the Seller’s Disclosure Notice.
 Once you fill out the disclosure notice, any agent worth their salt will not show your house to anyone who has told them they are not interested in a home that has had foundation repair.
 If you have a recent engineering report, you may be able to avoid this problem, at least to some degree.

 2. If the house shows signs of structural movement typically caused by foundation movement, especially stair-stepped cracking in the brick veneer, movement joints in the brick veneer that has opened up, and drywall cracks at the corners of window and door openings, your home will probably be flagged by real estate agents, appraisers, and others as possible having foundation issues.
-The only effective way to counter this impression is to have an engineering repair that states that the foundation is performing adequately.
+The only effective way to counter this impression is to have a Professional Engineering report that states that the foundation is performing adequately and foundation repair is not required.

 4. If you modified the structure in any way, such as adding onto the foundation, using a patio as a foundation for an add-on area, adding a story to an existing house, opening up a wall, etc., you should probably get an engineering report.